AstroMined/pygithub-mcp-server/docs/progress.md

 7. Add monitoring and logging

 ## Known Issues
-1. Test coverage needs significant improvement
+1. Test coverage could be improved further
 2. Some mock objects may not accurately reflect API responses
 3. Documentation could be more comprehensive
 4. Performance could be optimized